BlackcatRs/.dotfiles/.emacs.d/README.md

 Head:     main Remove shell-color-scripts from stow This above line is indicating that the head of local repository we are in "main" branch and very recent commit on that branch is "Remove shell-color-scripts from stow"

-Merge:    origin/main Remove shell-color-scripts from stow
+Merge:    origin/main Remove shell-color-scripts from stow merge section indicates what have been merged.

+? = interactive git related actions
+s = stage a file
+S = stage all file
+select the text and press s to stage only the selected text

+u= unstage file
+U= unstage all file

+c = show related commit actions cc= commit the changes and C-c k abort committing process. cF = add a changes to already pushed commit.

+b = show branch related action bs = reset the last commit from actual branch and create new branch with that changes.

+z = stash related action

+P = push related commands
+Pf = force push can be done if local git history does not match with remote

+r= rebase related actions
+ri= rebase interactively